btbetti/check-list/README.md

 # Introduction

-Note taking website that provides the ability to create items for each day separately.\
+Note taking website that provides the ability to create items for each day separately.
+The notes are collected in a list, each item can be checked and unchecked.\
 Currently it is not possible to save between page refreshes.

 # Getting Started with Create React App